tempo11

 Chainlink CCIP integration is adopted ahead of mainnet launch for cross-chain capabilities.
 Gelato joins as infrastructure partner providing Paymaster and Bundler services for gasless transactions, and Alchemy integrates testnet access into its dashboard for developers.

-Tempo Testnet ships multiple features including TIP-20 native stablecoin standard, fees in any stablecoin with payment lanes, native account abstraction (Tempo Transactions), and an enshrined stable asset DEX.
+Testnet ships multiple features including TIP-20 native stablecoin standard, fees in any stablecoin with payment lanes, native account abstraction (Tempo Transactions), and an enshrined stable asset DEX, designed for high-throughput low-cost payments.

 Stripe and Paradigm open the blockchain to public access.